Skip to content

 TL;DR

-This paper proposes block-sample MAC-Bayes generalization bounds (mean approximately correct) that partition the training data into \(J\) blocks and replace the monolithic KL divergence with a sum of per-block conditional KL divergences.
-The resulting bounds remain finite and meaningful even in settings where the original PAC-Bayes bounds are vacuous (e.g., deterministic learning algorithms such as mean estimation).
-The paper further establishes that a high-probability (PAC) version of these bounds is generally unattainable.
+This paper proposes block-sample MAC-Bayes (mean approximately correct) generalization bounds.
+By partitioning training data into \(J\) blocks and replacing the global KL divergence with the sum of KL divergences conditioned on each block, the framework provides finite, meaningful generalization error bounds in scenarios where traditional PAC-Bayes bounds are vacuous (e.g., deterministic learning algorithms like mean estimation).
+It also demonstrates that high-probability versions of this bound are generally infeasible.

 Background & Motivation